Table of contents

 Freed from the geographic and scheduling constraints of a traditional classroom, you will have the agency to teach more courses if you’d like — in fact, many of our instructors teach at a variety of institutions nationwide.

 And with all of that time, the possibilities are endless.
 Hands-On Labs offers more than 300 experiments across nine science disciplines, and we even give you the ability to add your own lessons or customize your lab kits.
-This means anything you teach in a face-to-face classroom can be offered online through our digital platform.
+This means anything you teach in a face-to-face classroom can be offered online through our digital lab management platform.

 You focus on teaching we’ll take care of the rest.